vincentxa847/Explore_Transcriptional_Differences_Between_Gout_and_SA_with_bulk_RNA-Seq_Dataset/README.md

-# Using RNA-Seq Dataset to Explore the Transcriptional Differences Between Gout (GA) and Septic Arthritis (SA) in Blood
+# Using RNA-Seq Dataset to Explore the Transcriptional Differences Between Gout (GA) and Septic Arthritis (SA) Blood Sample

 ## Introduction
 Patient with SA shares a similar clinical presentation with gout, which makes the diagnosis of SA challenging.